ssmanji89/jekyll-TeXt-theme.sulemanji.com/index.md

 - **Advanced Windows Diagnostics Routines:**
    - Crafted and deployed advanced Windows Diagnostics Routines in-response to Events, ensuring swift identification and rectification of system anomalies.
    - The diagnostic routines significantly reduced system downtime and improved the response time to critical system events, thereby enhancing overall operational efficiency.

-The journey as a Network Operations/Automation Consultant was about pushing the technical envelope, blending programmatic expertise with big data insights to craft robust monitoring, security patching, and diagnostic solutions.
-The legacy of this tenure was not only about the tangible improvements in system security and efficiency but also about fostering a culture of continuous learning and innovation in the face of evolving technical challenges.

 #### **Technical Consultant** (May 2013 - September 2013)
 Transitioning into a Technical Consultant role, I not only carried forward the acumen acquired from my previous stint as a Support Consultant / Managed Services Intern but also ventured into new territories of program development and technical training.
 This period was characterized by a blend of technical expertise, mentorship, and program development, ensuring a legacy of well-structured programs and well-equipped technical resources.